EwenG/strette.el/README.md

 ```
 where the keys are the elements of the LOG-KEYS list and the match-groups are the groups defined in the LOG-REGEXP.
 The reified log always contains a :message entry which value is the text that didn't match the regexp, including the lines found between two regexp match.

-LOG-FORMATTER is a function which only argument is a log and must return a string which is the serialized representation of the log.
+LOG-FORMATTER is a function which only argument is a log.
+LOG-FORMATTER must return a string which is the serialized representation of the log.

 LOG-FILTER is a function which only argument is a log.
 LOG-FILTER must return a log which will be output into the BUFFER-NAME buffer.
 LOG-FILTER can return nil to exclude a log from the output buffer.
 LOG-FILTER is allowed to modify the values associated with the log keys.

 LOGS-LIMIT is an optional parameter representing the maximum number of logs written to the output buffer.
 Its default value is 100.
 Passing nil as a LOGS-LIMIT will limit the number of logs to 100.
 The LOGS-LIMIT can be disabled by passing the value :no-limit.

-Additional consideration:
+Additional considerations:
 - Every log entry in the F-NAME log file is expected to start after a newline character.
 - The LOG-FILTER can be called multiple times with a same log parameter and as such, must be free of side effects.
 The LOG-FILTER function can be called with a log parameter which :message value is truncated but the LOG-FILTER is guaranteed to be called at least once with its full :message value.
 Strette will take care of writing a same log only once in the output buffer.